-In calculating the PTR, the Ministry will take the following factors into consideration:
+In calculating the PTR, the ministry will take the following factors into consideration:

-- the overall needs of the ECPP Services as they relate to the Education Program; - the opinion of ECPP Services staff about ECPP treatment requirements; - the rules found in R.R.O.
-1990, O. Reg.
-298 (Operation of Schools General), s.
-31 governing the maximum enrolment in self-contained special education classes for pupils of the board.
+a. the overall needs of the ECPP Services as they relate to the Education Program

+- b. the opinion of ECPP Services staff about ECPP treatment requirements - c. the rules found in the Education Act, governing the maximum enrolment in self-contained special education classes for pupils of the board